-The June 2012 issue of Consumer Reports magazine (subscription required) tested a variety of sunscreens, as they do nearly every year.
-This is actually important, as the labels on sunscreens tend to be misleading and make it look like they all do everything.
+The problem with choosing between sunscreens is that they all claim to do everything.
+The July 2013 issue of Consumer Reports magazine again tested a variety of sunscreens against their claims.
 For example, one important thing that CR tested for was protection against both UVA and UVB rays.
 UVB causes sunburn, but UVA damages and ages skin on a deeper level.
 Some major brands are notably weaker in protecting the UVA part of the spectrum.
-Water-resistance was also tested, as there really is no such thing as “water proof” or “sweat proof”.
+New labeling and test requirements from the Food and Drug Administration have also added specific requirements before a sunscreen can claim “broad-spectrum protection” from UVA/UVB.
+Other factors like water-resistance were also tested, as there really is no such thing as “water proof” or “sweat proof”.

-In general, going above SPF 30 doesn’t get you much extra protection, as it will likely wear off before it makes any difference.
-It’s better to reapply instead every 2 hours and after swimming or sweating.
+Consumer Reports used to say that anything above SPF 30 doesn’t get you much extra protection, but this year’s test results suggest that going up to SPF 40 can actually help.
+Above SPF 40, it will likely wear off before it makes any difference.
+Instead, reapply every 2 hours and after swimming or sweating.

 No-Ad Lotion (SPF 45, $0.59 per ounce)